tilap/craco-sass-resources-loader/README.md

 ## Usage

-`craco-sass-resources-loader` expect a `resources` option containing a string or an array of string pointing the scss files your want to load before any scss/sass file.
+`craco-sass-resources-loader` expects a `resources` option containing a string or an array of strings pointing to the scss files your want to load across all you compiled scss/sass files.

 ```js
 const sassResourcesLoader = require('craco-sass-resources-loader');